isomerpages/moe-angmokiosec/_amksian-experience/Full Subject Based Banding.md

 #### Purpose of Full SBB

 With Full SBB, we are moving towards one secondary education, with many subject bands, to better meet our students’ learning needs.
 This is part of the broader shift in our education system to recognise the strengths and interests of our children, to help them build their confidence and develop an intrinsic motivation to learn for life in them.
-The MOE video link explains in greater details what FSBB is all about: [https://www.youtube.com/watch?v=JMc\_GispPmk&feature=emb\_logo](https://www.youtube.com/watch?v=JMc_GispPmk&feature=emb_logo)
+The MOE video link explains in greater details what FSBB is all about:&nbsp;[https://www.youtube.com/watch?v=JMc\_GispPmk&amp;feature=emb\_logo](https://www.youtube.com/watch?v=JMc_GispPmk&amp;feature=emb_logo)

 #### Full SBB at Ang Mo Kio Secondary School: